mahdip72/InstructPix2Pix/README.md

 For a better understanding of what Instruct Pix2Pix can do, you can read a blog post from [Hugging Face](https://huggingface.co/blog/instruction-tuning-sd).

+This repository is built on top of the Diffusers library to customize the InstructPix2Pix model by fine-tune it.
+This repo supports training on multiple GPUs with the help of accelerator library.
+The model can be fine-tuned on a custom dataset and used for inference.
+The model can be used for various tasks such as image-to-image translation, image generation, and image editing.

+For now, this repository supports Stable Diffusion 1.5 and 2.0 and 2.1.

 ## Installation
 To use this project, install the corresponding requirement.txt file in your environment.
 Or you can follow the install.sh file to install the dependencies in your conda environment.